 Acclaimed American soprano Amber Wagner has won praise at Lyric and around the world for her spectacular singing.
 A proud alumna of the Ryan Opera Center, she portrays Turandot opposite the Calaf of Italian tenor Stefano La Colla and the Liù of Italian soprano Maria Agresta (December) and American soprano (and Chicago native) Janai Brugger (January), all making their Lyric debuts.
 Italian bass Andrea Silvestrelli portrays Timur.
 Comic relief comes from the trio portraying Turandot’s ministers Ping, Pang, and Pong: American baritone Zachary Nelson, Filipino-American tenor Rodell Rosel, and American tenor Keith Jameson.

 Lyric’s music director and principal conductor Sir Andrew Davis will lead the Lyric Opera Orchestra and Chorus for nine performances, with Robert Tweten conducting on Jan.
-27. Rob Kearley directs the production with sets and costumes designed by Allen Charles Klein and lighting designed by Chris Maravich.
+27. Rob Kearley directs the production with lighting designed by Chris Maravich.
 August Tye is movement director for the production.

 Give the gift of an unforgettable opera experience this holiday season — to your loved ones and yourself!
 The memories will last long after the final curtain.